kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.489   Ground handling conditions.

-Unless otherwise prescribed, the landing gear and airplane structure must be investigated for the conditions in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.491   Taxi, takeoff and landing roll.|§25.491]] through 25.509 with the airplane at the design ramp weight (the maximum weight for ground handling conditions).
+Unless otherwise prescribed, the landing gear and airplane structure must be investigated for the conditions in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.491   Taxi, takeoff and landing roll.|§§25.491]] through 25.509 with the airplane at the design ramp weight (the maximum weight for ground handling conditions).
 No wing lift may be considered.
 The shock absorbers and tires may be assumed to be in their static position.

 \[Doc.
 No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-23, 35 FR 5673, Apr.
 8, 1970\]